lanhao34/LoHan/README.md

 Ratel aggregates the I/O bandwidth of multiple SSDs by configuring a RAID array for efficient model states and activation offloading.
 Therefore, we provide a script to configure this array.

-First, modify the `make_raid.sh` to meet your own need.
+First, modify the `make_raid.sh` to meet your own needs.
 The script in this repo is used to configure the drives `/dev/nvme0n1` to `/dev/nvme11n1` into an array.
 You can adjust the line 23 to change the drives you want to set up.

 After configuring the script, you can run the script to set up the RAID array.
 You might need a root permission to do so: